MaterializeInc/materialize/doc/user/content/sql/create-materialized-view.md

 {{< /note >}}

-Materialized views configured with a refresh strategy are **not incrementally maintained**, and must recompute their results from scracth on every refresh.
+Materialized views configured with a refresh strategy are **not incrementally maintained**, and must recompute their results from scratch on every refresh.
-Because these views can be hosted in [scheduled clusters](../sql/create-cluster/#scheduling), which automatically turn on and off based on the configured refresh strategies, this feature can lead to significant cost savings when handling large volumes of historical data that is updated less frequently.
+Because these views can be hosted in [scheduled clusters](/sql/create-cluster/#scheduling), which automatically turn on and off based on the configured refresh strategies, this feature can lead to significant cost savings when handling large volumes of historical data that is updated less frequently.